Photography lighting, or rather lighting for photography is the most important aspect of image capturing. Don’t believe me?

 Smaller versions, known as Speedlites, are portable and run off AA battery power.
 This thorough article gives you all the information you need to get started.

 But as you use a slow shutter speed, everything becomes blurry.
-This is down to camera shake, as the shutter is open long enough to capture the slightest movement.
+This is down to camera shake.
+The shutter is open long enough to capture the slightest movement.

 This is where slow sync comes in.
-A slow shutter speed adds more light, and the flash freezes the subject, eliminating the shake and blur.
+A slow shutter speed adds more light, and the flash freezes the subject.
+This eliminates the shake and blur.

 Read our article here on how and when to use it.